danbrown/pwa-boilerplate/README.md

 Replace the `./public/logo.png` and `./public/favicon.png` files.
 Then delete `./public/icons` folder.

-Run
+Run to generate new assets.
+`manifest.json` file is already configured to use this icons.

 ```sh
 npx pwa-asset-generator ./public/logo.png ./public/icons
 ```

-To generate new assets.
-`manifest.json` file is already configured to use this icons.